I’m usually known as “Chemist”, even though I’m not a chemist IRL. A 24 year old nobody. Former content creator and streamer. He/him.

 - iPhone 15 (2025 - present).
 This is my first ever phone that I bought brand new in box.
 I decided to jump ship to iOS after almost 12 years of using Android because I got sick of app developers and Google mistreating users with modded devices by preventing their apps from running and patching the methods to circumvent the restriction, which caused Android to lose the only thing that made it unique.

 Meanwhile, app developers tend to prioritize iOS to the point where new apps and updates are usually delivered there first and there’s a lot of iOS-exclusive apps I can’t get on Android, which made me feel like I was being treated as a second-class citizen.
-You can read more about this here (post coming soon).
+I should probably make a detailed post about this later.
 I was initially planning to get the 16e, but after reading the reviews, its poor low-light video performance is a dealbreaker for me, so I ended up getting this instead.